10 Must-Do’s in Tucson, Arizona

 On going events include farmer’s markets and special antique markets.

 Surprisingly, this amazing trail sees very little foot traffic.
 The scenery is absolutely beautiful and wildlife is plentiful.
-Be on the lookout for bobcats early in the morning -we have seen several crossing the road!
-The peacefulness and solitude you will experience on this trail really sets it apart from most of the others in the Tucson area.
+Be on the lookout for bobcats early in the morning – I have seen several crossing the road!
+The peacefulness and solitude you will experience on this trail really sets it apart from most popular Tucson trails.
 There are lots of Saguaro and nice overviews of the mountains the entire trek.

 The drive over is beautiful too with towering cacti covered mountains in the distance.
-The trail is short and moderately easy, and thus, anyone of basic physical ability should be able to complete this one.
-Be aware -there is no shade, so this one is best suited for the summer season.
+The trail is short and moderately easy, and thus, easy enough for most in moderate shape.
+Be aware -there is no shade, so this one is best suited for the fall/winter season.
 Another bonus of choosing this trail is that it is just 10 minutes away from Mercado San Agustin, so you can treat yourself to a great breakfast prior to your hike.

 If you are seeking something fun to do in the downtown Tucson area, the Fox Theater should definitely top your list.
-Breakfast at Maynards at the historic train depot or at Cup Cafe inside the historic Hotel Congress are 2 great options to consider before your visit to the theater.
+Breakfast at Maynards at the historic train depot or at Cup Cafe inside the historic Hotel Congress are 2 great options to consider prior to your show.

-Take a drive up the gorgeous Catalina Highway, also known as the Mt Lemmon Scenic Byway, is a must-do for anyone wanting to really take in the diverse scenery found throughout southern Arizona.
-This 30 mile drive begins just outside the city and travels thousands of feet in elevation, taking you through a variety of landscapes, from the Saguaro studded desert up into the towering ponderosa pine forests.
+Take a drive up the gorgeous Catalina Highway, aka Mt Lemmon Scenic Byway, is a must-do for anyone wanting to really take in the diverse scenery found throughout southern Arizona.
+This 27 mile drive begins just outside the city and travels thousands of feet up in elevation.
+Along the way, you will travel through a variety of landscapes, from the Saguaro studded desert, up into the towering ponderosa pine forests.

-The great thing about Mt Lemmon is that the summer temperatures are typically about 20 degrees lower due to the drastic difference in elevation (2000 in Tucson vs 8000 at the base), so if you need a break from the intense Tucson summertime heat, a trip to Mt Lemmon is definitely the way to go.
+The great thing about Mt Lemmon is that the summer temperatures are typically about 20 degrees lower than Tucson due to the drastic difference in elevation (2000 in Tucson vs 8000 at the base).
+So, if you need a break from the intense Tucson summertime heat, a trip to Mt Lemmon is definitely the way to go!
 In terms of summer hiking options, the trails of Mt Lemmon are definitely the most attractive this time of year.

 Beautiful saguaros and other forms of desert plant life line the paved trail.
-The path is wide and accommodates the big crowds that are drawn here every day for the intense beauty.
+The path is wide and accommodates the big crowds that are drawn to the rare beauty of the desert.
 The trail gets much steeper at the halfway point and many choose to stop here.
-I recommend challenging yourself to complete the entire walk – the views are even more gorgeous at the top!
-Although a water fountain is located at the halfway point, I recommend bringing a full bottle to refill at this point due to the super dry climate.
+I recommend challenging yourself to complete the entire walk – the views are even more gorgeous at the summit!
+Although a water fountain is located at the halfway point, I recommend bringing much more.

-This trail is conveniently located near downtown so you can stop at the wonderful Mercado San Agustin and fill up on a hearty breakfast at Seis before your workout.
+This trail is conveniently located near downtown so you can fuel at the wonderful Mercado San Agustin before or after your workout.

 There are so many different species of cacti available here, including rare varieties you may never have seen before.
 Cacti of all different sizes, at all different price points are available.
 They also have a nice selection of colorful pottery pieces on-site.
 They take care to package every plant perfectly and can even ship your purchase to your home so you do not have to try to cram it into your suitcase!